 A: Klarman Hall now hosts the College of Arts & Sciences Admissions & Academic Advising Center, along with the Departments of Romance Studies and Comparative Literature.

 Q: Are there new offices or classrooms?

 A: The building includes approximately 124 spaces the size of a faculty office.
 These spaces are organized in groups of three to align with the structural grid of the building and to allow flexibility in converting spaces from one use to another.
 These modules could include single faculty offices or could be combined to provide department offices, meeting rooms or conference rooms.

 Q: Will there be anywhere to sit outside?

-Q: When will the building be completed?
+Q: When was the building completed?

-Q: How will the building be paid for?
+Q: How was the building paid for?

-A: The project is being funded through philanthropy.
+A: The project was funded through philanthropy.